anu-aksun/Walmart_Sales_Prediction_SARIMA/README.md

 In this project, I use the SARIMA (Seasonal AutoRegressive Integrated Moving Average) model to forecast weekly sales for a specific Walmart store using historical sales data.
 The goal is to capture seasonality, trends, and temporal patterns in sales to support data-driven decision-making.

-Objective
+#Objective

-Forecast future weekly sales for a Walmart store
+-Forecast future weekly sales for a Walmart store

-Capture seasonal patterns and trends in retail sales
+-Capture seasonal patterns and trends in retail sales

-Help store managers and planners:
+-Help store managers and planners:

-Optimize inventory levels
+-Optimize inventory levels

-Improve staffing schedules
+-Improve staffing schedules

-Plan promotions more effectively
+-Plan promotions more effectively

-SARIMA is well-suited for retail time series data because:
+#SARIMA is well-suited for retail time series data because:

 It handles seasonality (weekly, yearly patterns)